Gun debate missing from Texas hearings on Uvalde shooting

 Texas doesn’t require a permit to carry a long rifle like the one used in Uvalde.
 Last year, lawmakers made it legal for anyone 21 and older to carry a handgun in public without a license, background check or training.

-The state’s Republican-dominated legislature has spent the last decade chipping away at restrictions on handguns even as Texas suffered a series of mass shootings at an El Paso Walmart, a church in Sutherland Springs and at Santa Fe High School outside Houston.
+The state’s Republican-dominated legislature has spent the last decade chipping away at restrictions on handguns even as Texas suffered a series of mass shootings that have left more than 85 dead in the past five years — an El Paso Walmart, a church in Sutherland Springs, at Santa Fe High School outside Houston and in the West Texas oil country.

 Republican Sen. Bob Hall tried to steer the opening hearing away from any talk about guns.